MasterCrafter69/Chess/README.md

 5. **Helpful Menus**:
     - The program provides clear and straightforward menus to guide users through the process, making it easy for users to navigate and use the software effectively.

+6. **Information on Algebraic Notation and PGN Files**:
+    - The "Information" option provides a comprehensive overview of the algebraic notation used in chess.
+It also offers details about PGN files, their structure, and their significance in the chess community.

 ## How to Use

 1. **Main Menu**:
     - **Create game**: Begin the process of recording a new game.
-    - **Information**: Provides an overview of the program and its functionalities.
+    - **Information**: Access an overview of the program, algebraic notation in chess, and details about PGN files.
     - **Exit program**: Safely close the program.

 2. **Game Menu**: